Kai Trump

-Kai Madison Trump (born May 12, 2007) is an American social media personality and amateur golfer.
-A member of the Trump family, she is the eldest child of Donald Trump Jr. and Vanessa Haydon and the eldest grandchild of U.S. president Donald Trump.
-She rose to national prominence following her speech in support of her grandfather's 2024 presidential campaign at the 2024 Republican National Convention, subsequently becoming a popular social media personality.
-She has committed to playing for the University of Miami's women's golf team in 2026.
+Kai Madison Trump (born May 12, 2007) is an American social media personality and golfer.
+A member of the Trump family, she is the eldest child of Donald Trump Jr. and Vanessa Trump and the eldest grandchild of U.S. president Donald Trump.
+She gained a national profile after giving a speech in support of her grandfather's presidential candidacy at the 2024 Republican National Convention.

 Early life

 Kai Madison Trump was born on May 12, 2007, in New York City.
-She is the first child of Donald Trump Jr. and Vanessa Haydon, and the first grandchild of Donald Trump.
-She is named after her great-grandfather, Danish jazz musician Kai Ewans.
-She is the oldest of five siblings.
-She has committed to the University of Miami in Coral Gables, Florida and will be a member of the Class of 2030.
+She is the first child of Donald Trump Jr. and Vanessa Haydon, and the first grandchild of Donald Trump and Ivana Zelníčková.
+She is named after her great-grandfather, Kai Ewans, a jazz reedist from Denmark.
+She is the eldest of five siblings.
+Kai has German, Scottish, Czech, Italian, Swedish and Danish ancestry.

+Trump graduated from The Benjamin School in Palm Beach Gardens, Florida, on May 15, 2026.

 Golf

-Trump is a competitive golfer and has played for The Benjamin School in Palm Beach Gardens.
+Kai is a competitive golfer and has played for The Benjamin School in Palm Beach Gardens.
 She won the 2022 Women's Club Championship and the 2024 Ladies Club Championship at Trump International Palm Beach, where she recorded a competitive handicap of +0.5.

+In March 2025, Trump competed in the Junior Invitational.
+She finished 24th out of 24 participants.

+Kai accepted an invitation to make her debut on the LPGA Tour in November 2025, at The Annika sponsored by Annika Sörenstam.
+She shot rounds of 83 and 75 to finish last in a field of 108, and missed the cut.

-In August 2024, she verbally committed to attend the University of Miami to play collegiate golf as a member of the 2026 signing class.
+She has verbally committed to play collegiate golf as a member of the Miami Hurricanes women's golf 2026 signing class at the University of Miami in Coral Gables, Florida.

+Branding and endorsements

 As of February 2025, Trump reportedly had a name, image, and likeness valuation of $1.2 million, with sponsors including Callaway Golf Company and TaylorMade Golf.

-In March 2025, Trump competed in the Junior Invitational, which is considered one of the top junior golf tournaments.
-She finished 24th out of 24 participants.
-Trump accepted an invitation to make her debut on the LPGA Tour in November 2025, at The Annika sponsored by Annika Sörenstam.
-She shot rounds of 83 and 75 to miss the cut.
+Trump collaborated on the drink Blue Raz Slush with the Accelerator Active Energy beverage company.
+The drink sold out in record time for Accelerator.